 Come nose-to-nose with great apes, ride the 1920’s historic carousel, enjoy the children’s petting zoo and play area, and see the most spectacular views of Colorado Springs.
 Zoo admission also includes access to the incredible Will Rogers Shrine of the Sun.

-Learn the importance of American aviation in World War II and its role in shaping the world in which we live at the National Museum of WWII Aviation.
-This is the only museum in the world to focus exclusively on the unique story of the role of aviation in World War II.
-See how pilots and their support personnel changed the course of world history.
-View replica and restored WWII aircraft.
-The museum is located at the Colorado Springs Airport and is open to the public Tuesday, Thursday and Saturday with docent lead tours at 10 am, noon and 2 pm.
-Tours last approximately two hours.
+Learn the importance of American aviation in World War II, and its role in shaping the world in which we live, at the National Museum of World WAr II Aviation.
+View replica and restored WWII aircraft, artifacts, and archival material.
 If you love history and aviation this tour is for you.

-Sitting just west of the downtown area is Old Colorado City, the original capital of the Colorado Territory.
-Founded in 1859, this area was once a hotbed of activity, overflowing with farmers, miners, ranchers and other settlers seeking a piece of their own Manifest Destiny.
+Sitting just west of the downtown area is Old Colorado City.
+Founded in 1859, this area was once a hotbed of activity, overflowing with farmers, miners, ranchers, and other settlers seeking a piece of their own Manifest Destiny.
 In 1917, Colorado City was annexed by a fast-growing new settlement: neighboring Colorado Springs.
-Although it is no longer its own town, the Old Colorado City Historic District maintains its 19th-century “Wild West” feel with a few modifications: the area’s buildings now house locally owned art galleries, quaint shops and mom and pop restaurants.
+Although it is no longer its own town, the Old Colorado City Historic District maintains its 19th-century “Wild West” feel with a few modifications: the area’s buildings now house locally owned art galleries, quaint shops, and restaurants.

 For those who want to dive into nature and are looking for attractions in Colorado, The Broadmoor Seven Falls is now open.
 Take 224 steps up a magnificent series of waterfalls located in a 1,250-foot-wall box canyon.
 These steps lead to hiking trails and the banks of the glistening streams that feed the 181-foot drop of falling water at the falls.
 If you’re looking for great sightseeing in Colorado Springs, Seven Falls is the only Colorado waterfall included on National Geographic’s list of international wonders.